HERO-KUN/PAGER_WEB_MEMORY/README.md

 Pager is the view which handles paging layouts.
 Inspired by android.support.v4.view.ViewPager, but it is more simillar with Google Play Store mobile application's pager.
 You can add or remove pages dynamically but we recommand to use static layouts to paging.
-You can simply swipe on mobile devices or create tab in desktop platform to change current pages.
+You can simply swipe on mobile devices or create tab on desktop platform to change current pages.

 ## Changelog
+- 2020.04.25
+  - you can now use multiple listener on one pager
+  - pageListener behaviour changed, now triggers only when page index changed.
+- 2020.04.24
-- 2020.04.24 - added lockPager property and scrollListener
+  - added lockPager property and scrollListener
+- 2020.04.23
-- 2020.04.23 - added runtime page add/remove code.
+  - added runtime page add/remove code.
+- 2020.04.22
-- 2020.04.22 - first version.
+  - first version.

 ## Usage
 ### html